Bingo Drive is an online game, and a big part of that is making sure the players are connected to our servers and each other.

 If you are using a cellular data connection, try connecting to wifi if possible, and if not try moving to a better reception area.

-If you have a wired connection, first thing to do is go to www.speedtest.net and run the test to see that you get the full speed promised by your ISP.
+If you have a wired connection, the first thing to do is go to www.speedtest.net and run the test to see that you get the full speed promised by your ISP.

 Once that’s confirmed, and the rest of your internet is dropping in stuff like youtube or other video streaming, you’d want to contact your ISP and get them to check your connection, most of the times they can fix these things on their end.

-If your device cannot be connected by cable to your router, and you can only use WiFi to connect, make sure you’re in line of sight of your router, and as we mentioned make sure there are no large metal objects or a working microwave between you and the router.
+If your device cannot be connected by cable to your router, and you can only use WiFi to connect, make sure you’re in the line of sight of your router, and as we mentioned make sure there are no large metal objects or a working microwave between you and the router.

 Your home connection is shared, so if you and others are using that WiFi you’ll share the max speed you got in the test between all users.